sarah-antillia/TensorFlow-FlexUNet-Image-Segmentation-Pardoe-Hippocampus-Amygdala/README.md

 Sarah T. Arai<br>
 Software Laboratory antillia.com<br>
 <br>
-This is the first experiment of Image Segmentation for MU Glioma Post (University of Missouri Post-operative Glioma) T1N(Native T1WI) Subset, based on our
+This is the first experiment of Image Segmentation for Pardoe-Hippocampus-Amygdala, based on our
 TensorFlowFlexUNet (TensorFlow Flexible UNet Image Segmentation Model for Multiclass) and a 512x600 pixels upscaled PNG